Skip to main content

 How do you learn anything at all?

-Solomonoff induction tells you how to do it optimally: consider all hypotheses, weight by simplicity, update on evidence.
-It’s mathematically beautiful.
+Solomonoff induction tells you the optimal way: consider all hypotheses, weight by simplicity, update on evidence.
+It is mathematically beautiful.
+It is also incomputable.

-These essays explore a single idea from multiple angles: learning is constrained search, and the constraints shape what gets learned.
+These essays explore one thing from multiple angles: learning is constrained search, and the constraints shape what gets learned.

 • All induction is Bayesian inference with different knobs